- June 13, 2015

 Beware of Other Drivers

 You have control over what you do in your heavy truck while on the road, but you cannot control the actions of other people.
 Other drivers may be driving recklessly, speeding, or cutting in front of you.
 Be calm, and always be observant of what the other drivers are doing.
-Adjust to account for their actions.
+Adjust to account for their actions and defensive driving.